 Securing Funds from Personal investors is another quick option.
 Personal investors include your friends, family members, relatives, or professional colleagues that hold strong trust in you while lending their money for your business.

-The personal investors may not allow to secure a lot of money for business but can be a useful resource for boosting up the release of the Minimum Viable Product or Prototype before pitching to big investors.
+Personal investors may not allow to secure a lot of money for business but can be a useful resource for boosting up the release of the Minimum Viable Product or Prototype before pitching to big investors.

 Many times the founders take money without any equity stakes.
 But CNN Money recommends governing personal investment agreements while giving out an equity stake.

-So, one should propose a written agreement or promissory notes that explain the repayment terms or the value the types of investors will be benefiting as your startup grows in demand.
+So, one should propose a written agreement or promissory notes that explain the repayment terms or the value the types of investors will be benefiting from as your startup grows in demand.

 Peer-to-Peer or P2P is the latest debt financing method that harnesses technology and big data to allow borrowers to connect to lenders without any middle person.